BrianLBrinker/Holdings-v2/README.md

 - Normally, such functionality as this would be guarded by user authenication; no attempt was made to implement that here, although route guards would be the preferred method.

 Work ongoing:
 - There are two simulated loading times: one for the tab container types, and one for the table data.
-The table data cannot be loaded until the tabs are rendered, yet if the tabs take too long to render, the the table data is not loaded.
-Hence, this appears to be a race condition.
-I am working on a refactor for the child component to emit an event back to the parent after the table data is loaded; this would signal that it's okay to load the tabs.
-Am working on a way to do this in a non-circular manner.
+The tables cannot be rendered until the tabs are rendered, yet if the tabs are rendred too quickly, the the tables not rendered, which implies a race condition.
+Am working on a refactor.
 - I am having difficulty getting the test framework to initialize, getting a 'cannot capture browser' error and a timeout.
 This does not appear to be an issue with Chrome, as some online resources suggest, because configuring Karma to use other browsers yields the same result.
 Work on this is ongoing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.